 - 2 medium size long egg plant ( or 1 large oblong size eggplant)

 - 2 tbsp lemon juice

 - 1/2 tsp salt

 - 2 tbsp olive oil

-- You can also bake it in 350F for 30 minutes.
-Make sure to drizzle oil in the baking sheet so that it gets seared.
+- You can also bake it in 350F for 1 1/2 hr.
+Flip the to cook the other side halfway through baking time.

-- If you do not have roasted garlic, you can wrap the garlic in foil and grill it along with the eggplant
+- If you do not have roasted garlic, you can wrap the garlic in foil and grill/bake it along with the eggplant

 Makes 1 cup

 Thank You for visiting my website.
 Please don’t forget to click the “Like” button below if you like this recipe.
 Lastly, did you know that I have a YouTube Channel?
 Please support my channel by clicking on the “Subscribe” button in my video and the “Bell” icon to get notification of new videos.